mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 ### What is Tyk Operator?
 If you’re using Kubernetes, or if you’re building an API that operates within a Kubernetes environment, the Tyk Operator is a powerful tool for automating the API lifecycle.

-Tyk Operator integrates directly with Kubernetes, allowing you to define and manage APIs as code.
+Tyk Operator is a native Kubernetes operator, allowing you to define and manage APIs as code.
 This means you can deploy, update, and secure APIs using the same declarative configuration approach Kubernetes uses for other application components.

 {{< img src="/img/operator/tyk-operator.svg" alt="Tyk Operator" width="600" >}}